-Description Frequency Validate the HCVS operating procedures by conducting an open/close test of the HCVS control logic from its control panel and ensuring that all interfacing system valves move to their proper (intended) positions.
-Once per every other operating cycle
+The HCVS valves and the interfacing system valves shall be cycled every operating cycle.
+System visual inspections and walkdowns shall be conducted every operating cycle.
+The venting procedure shall be validated every other operating cycle by conducting an open/close test of the HCVS from its control panel and ensuring that all interfacing system valves move to their proper (intended) positions.

-- Requirement 1.2.8 The HCVS shall be designed for pressures that are consistent with maximum containment design pressures, as well as, dynamic loading resulting from system actuation. - Staff Position: The vent system shall be designed for the higher of the primary containment design pressure or PCPL, and a saturation temperature corresponding to the HCVS design pressure.
-However, if the venting location is from the drywell, an additional margin of 50 °F shall be added to the design temperature because of the potential for superheated conditions in the drywell.
-The piping, valves, and the valve actuators shall be designed to withstand the dynamic loading resulting from the actuation of the system, including piping reaction loads from valve opening, concurrent hydrodynamic loads from SRV discharges to the suppression pool, and potential for water hammer from accumulation of steam condensation during multiple venting cycles. - Requirement 1.2.9 The HCVS shall discharge the effluent to a release point above main plant structures. - Staff Position: The HCVS release to outside atmosphere shall be at an elevation higher than adjacent plant structures.
+The HCVS shall be designed for pressures that are consistent with maximum containment design pressures, as well as, dynamic loading resulting from system actuation.

+The vent system shall be designed for the higher of the primary containment pressure limit or 100 psig, and a saturation temperature corresponding to the design pressure.
+The piping, valves, and the valve actuators shall be designed to withstand the dynamic loading resulting from the actuation of the system, including piping reaction loads from valve opening and potential for water hammer from accumulation of steam condensation during multiple venting cycles.

+Requirement 1.2.9 The HCVS shall discharge the effluent to a release point above main plant structures.

+The HCVS release to outside atmosphere shall be at an elevation higher than adjacent plant structures.
 Release through existing plant stacks is considered acceptable, provided the guidance under Requirement 1.2.6 is satisfied.
 If the release from HCVS is through a stack different than the plant stack, the elevation of the stack should be higher than the nearest building or structure.
-The release point should be situated away from ventilation system intake and exhaust openings, and emergency response facilities.
-The release stack or structure exposed to outside shall be designed or protected to withstand missiles that could be generated by the external events causing the prolonged SBO (e.g., tornadoes, high winds). - Requirement 2.1 The HCVS vent path up to and including the second containment isolation barrier shall be designed consistent with the design basis of the plant.
-These items include piping, piping supports, containment isolation valves, containment isolation valve actuators and containment isolation valve position indication components. - Staff Position: The HCVS design, out to and including the second containment isolation barrier, shall meet safety-related requirements consistent with the design basis of the plant.
+The release point should be situated away from ventilation system intake and exhaust openings or emergency response facilities.
+The release stack or structure exposed to outside shall be designed or protected to withstand missiles that could be generated by the external events causing the prolonged SBO (e.g., tornadoes, high winds).

+The HCVS vent path up to and including the second containment isolation barrier shall be designed consistent with the design basis of the plant.
+These items include piping, piping supports, containment isolation valves, containment isolation valve actuators and containment isolation valve position indication components.

+The design out to and including the second containment isolation barrier shall meet safety-related requirements consistent with the design basis of the plant, including General Design Criteria (GDC)-54 "Piping systems penetrating containment" and GDC-56 "Primary containment isolation."
+The piping and piping supports shall be designed to meet Seismic Category I requirements.
 The staff notes that in response to GL 89-16, in many cases, the HCVS vent line connections were made to existing systems.
 In some cases, the connection was made in between two existing containment isolation valves and in others to the vacuum breaker line.
+A design that is free of physical and control interfaces with other systems offers the potential outcome for a highly reliable vent system.
+The NRC staff prefers HCVS designs with a dedicated penetration and dedicated vent valves that would be kept closed at all conditions except for periodic testing and when the HCVS is called into operation with a short run of piping leading to the vent release point.
+If the licensee determines that dedicated penetrations are not feasible, the existing containment isolation valves and the vent valve also become part of the containment isolation barrier.
 The HCVS system design shall not preclude the containment isolation valves, including the vent valve from performing their intended containment isolation function consistent with the design basis for the plant.
 The design shall include all necessary overrides of containment isolation signals and other interface system signals to enable the vent valves to open upon initiation of the HCVS from its control panel.